anubhavyadav/Caxuo_RABBIT_Video_Compressor/README.md

 ## 📌 What is Caxuo Rabbit Video Compressor?

 - **Caxuo Rabbit Video Compressor** is a **free, lightweight, and portable** Windows app for **bulk/batch video processing**.
 - Process hundreds of videos at once — without installation, directly from a clean, intuitive GUI.
+- No Watermark even in free version
+- Completely offline And Safe
+- No adware or bloatware
+- Portable App requiring No Installation
+- Five essential Processes for Videos in a single App

 <p align="center">
   <img width="600" height="350" alt="Caxuo Rabbit Video Compressor Banner highlighting 5 processes" src="https://github.com/user-attachments/assets/dc85a7ac-6981-4cce-81f5-8bb6943b8ff3" />